By Monique Heller

 It’s a common misconception that we need to freeze things in plastic freezer bags or glad wrap.
 There’s plenty of plastic-free options that won’t compromise the quality of your frozen food.

-For dry foods and larger items: Baking paper is an easy way to wrap foods to protect from freezer burn - and the paper is easily reusable after a quick wipe once the food is defrosted.
+For dry foods and larger items: Aluminium foil is an easy way to wrap foods to protect from freezer burn.
 Just make sure to wrap tightly.
-Another option is aluminium foil - these two options work well for foods like meat, bread, cakes and other larger, solid items.

 For wet dishes: For liquid-based items like soups and stews, freezing in glass jars can be a good way to use jars leftover from pasta sauce, pickles and the like.
 Just make sure to leave a couple of centimetres of space empty as your liquids will expand a little when it freezes.
 Thick-necked bottles like pasta sauce bottles work best and are unlikely to shatter.